solana-labs/solana/docs/src/proposals/scrambled-tx.md

 All in all, the induced latency should be worth as the trade-off to realize these technical breakthroughs.

+### Alternative approch

+multiple block producers concurrently. todo: and collect and analyze anatoly's thoughts.

+also, this proposal is trying even to work for realizaton of fair palys for on-chain quiz.

 ### Prior work